ah4ddd/Windows-Junk-Nuker/README.md

-# 🧨 Windows Junk Cleaner: Brutal Mode
+# 🧨Brutal Windows Junk Cleaner

 > **Clean.
 Fast.
 Raw.**
 > Wipes out non-critical junk from your Windows system with one click — nothing more, nothing less.